iamvetle/truth-or-dare/README.md

 ### Dockerization

-I am able to dockerize the app.
-I have a Dockerfile that works, and that I can use to dockerize the application.
-It is possible for me to deploy it on Google Cloud.
-(I think I have it deployed on google cloud).
+The app can be dockerized.
+The Dockerfile works, and can be used to dockerize the application.
+It is possible to deploy it on Google Cloud.

 ---

 ### Production

-I can generate the app as a static website, and deploy it on for example vercel.
-(Which I think I have done)
+The app can be generated as a static website with ```nuxi generate```, and deployed on for example vercel.